 In accordance with Accounting Standards Codification ("ASC") 825, Financial Instruments, disclosures of fair value information about financial instruments are required, whether or not recognized in the balance sheet, for which it is practicable to estimate that value.
-Cash, cash equivalents, and marketable securities are carried at fair value (see Note 3).
+Cash and cash equivalents and Warrant liability are carried at fair value (see Note 3).